The Early Years & Final Days of William Shakespeare ~ with Music & Songs -

 .jpg/:/cr=t:0%25,l:0%25,w:100%25,h:100%25/rs=w:370,cg:true)

-Carlos & I made this video in 2022, when EVER WILL was "Becoming Shakespeare: Young Will."
-It features two of our original songs that will ever resonate powerfully with our audience.
+Carlos & I made this video when EVER WILL was "Becoming Shakespeare: Young Will."
+It features two gorgeous original songs from Will Shakespeare & Anne Hathaway.

 Composer, arranger and orchestrator, Carlos Garza's life's work is music - beginning as a songwriter and musician with rock bands; performing with Rhythm and Blues, Pop and Jazz groups and then scoring films, including the 1997 award-winning THIRTEEN and three recent features on Prime Video.
 With his group, Silent Orchestra, Carlos re-sc